jonlpersson/ed-latimore/site/_posts/2022-04-19-why-it's-so-hard-to-quit-porn.md

 These problems also don’t show up right away because men are increasingly isolated and less likely to interact with real women they find attractive.
 A study showed that 33% of young men reported not having sex in a recent calendar year.<sup id="fnref:8" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:8">8</a></sup>

 When you’re not approaching women, there’s no real life social feedback to correct your course.
 This means you have no motivating factors to quit porn use.

-***By the time you realize what porn has done to you, it may feel like it's too late—but it's not.
-It's going to be difficult but you can still turn things around.
-That's where guys like The Freedom Specialists come in.
-They know what it's like because they've been there and kicked porn's ass.
-You definitely want to check them out to get a custom plan, with accountability and powerful tools to help you beat the porn monkey—no pun intended.—&gt;[The Freedom Specialists](https://rebrand.ly/6wcckyh){: target="_blank" rel="noopener noreferrer"}***

 ## Why is it so hard to quit porn?